darrenbrien/aws-bb-cmapss/writeup/visualisation.md

 The distribution of operational settings is multi modal, and infact varies between the files.

+### Sensor measurements

-Looking at the other 20 sensor measurements we can see how measurments vary between unique unit numbers across cycles and files, there are some clear trends across many of the variables as cycles increase which seems to represent changes due to wear and tear, this insight indicates these features provide information our model can leverage to predict RUL.
+Looking at the other 20 sensor measurements we can see how measurements vary between unique unit numbers across cycles and files, there are some clear trends across many of the variables as cycles increase which seems to represent changes due to wear and tear, this insight indicates these features provide information our model can leverage to predict RUL.

+The training data for files 2 and 4 have 6 different operational settings and we can see how this effects the measurements, as files 2 and 4 have several operational settings where as files 1 and 3 have individual settings we can see that operational setting and some of the sensor measurements interact, resulting in the difference between the plots (clear non linear trends vs noisy plots).

 File 1
 ```python